miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 controlled Nix components.
 Nix pins down all its versions so that these collaborative, tradable tech infrastructures are highly reproducible.
 In the popular parlance, parts are ***pinned***.
-They're so firmly pinned in fact that you can't pip install&#151;because nothing's really where you think it is.
+They're so firmly pinned in fact that you can't pip install—because nothing's really where you think it is.
 But that's okay, because the only Pythonic responsibility the **"parent"** nix environment has to do is build a Python `.venv` virtualenv or virtual environment.